Parcothsai/python_linkedin/README.md

 ### Add credentials to parametre.py

-Check parametre.py file to put your linkedin's credential & to put keywords on url
+Check parametre.py file to put your linkedin's credentials & to put keywords in url

 ### The script
 This script allow 2 webdriver : Chrome and Firefox